-Develop in this area has the potential to significantly reduce radioactive waste volumes, to enable easier characterisation and sentencing to underpin decisions on management and decommissioning of inaccessible structures.
-This challenge also extends to being able to access / characterise below ground and marine off site structures such as buried discharge pipelines to determine the end states and methods in being able demonstrate the residual risk.
-To support such activities, it is realised that Remotely Operated Vehicle (ROV) or Unmanned Aerial Vehicle (UAVs) technology may be required.
+Development in this area has the potential to significantly reduce radioactive waste volumes, by enabling easier characterisation and sentencing to underpin decisions on management and decommissioning of inaccessible structures.
+This challenge also extends to being able to access/ characterise below ground marine and buried discharge pipelines to determine the end states and demonstrate the residual risk.
+To support such activities, it is realised that remotely operated vehicle (ROV) or unmanned aerial vehicle (UAV) technology may be required.

-Further to the above, the scope of deplanting and demolition covers activities such as size reduction of structural items, potentially metals and/or concrete that could be undertaken in high-radioactivity and/or high alpha areas, for example, to support reactor decommissioning activities.
-As such, technologies are required that can undertake such size reduction activities to potentially support removal of items and/or packaging of items as waste reduce dose to workers, to achieve enhance size reduction of the wastes in question and reduce generation of secondary wastes, whilst being compliant with operating in a high hazard environment and the intended disposal routes.
+Further to the above, the scope of deplanting and demolition covers activities such as the size reduction of structural items, potentially metals and/or concrete, that could be undertaken in high-radioactivity and/or high alpha areas, for example, to support reactor decommissioning activities.
+As such, technologies are required that can undertake such size reduction activities to potentially support the removal of items and/or the packaging of items to reduce dose to workers, to achieve and enhance the size reduction of the wastes in question and to reduce the generation of secondary wastes, whilst being compliant with operating in a high hazard environment and the intended disposal routes.

-A specific area of consideration would be the use of conventional demolition techniques in nuclear decommissioning - Research into novel and innovative demolition techniques that could be used for future decommissioning plans / works, such as bio shield demolition - Combining robotics and AI with conventional demolition techniques.
+A specific area of consideration would be the use of conventional demolition techniques in nuclear decommissioning.
+Another is research into novel and innovative demolition techniques that could be used for future decommissioning plans/ works, such as bio shield demolition.
+A third is combining robotics and AI with conventional demolition techniques.